 Master’s in Pharmaceutical Sciences with emphasis in Industrial Pharmacy

-The deadline for application submission is April 1 for Fall admission.
+The deadline for application submission is June 1 (rolling) for Fall admission and October 1 (rolling) for Spring admission.

 Admission to the graduate program in the Department of Pharmaceutics and Drug Delivery is open to superior students with a bachelor of science degree in pharmacy, chemistry, biology, chemical engineering, biotechnology or a related area.
 A “B” average or better in undergraduate coursework is required for consideration for admission.
 Admission is competitive, so it is unlikely that all students meeting the minimum requirements will be admitted.

-The official transcripts, GRE scores, TOEFL scores, statement of purpose, resume and two letters of recommendation should be mailed to:
+The official transcripts, TOEFL scores, statement of purpose, resume and two letters of recommendation should be mailed to:

 The University of Mississippi